How do I submit my project?

 Yes.
 Email email@example.com with the title of your project and the edits you would like to make.
 Please note that the final deadline to update screener links with us is December 31st 2018, 11.59pm ET.

 When and how will I know if my project has been selected?

-We notify ALL persons designated as “submitter” via email of their status by mid-March 2018.
+We notify ALL persons designated as “submitter” via email of their status (and not through Withoutabox) by mid-March 2018.
 Please make sure your contact information is up to date.
-If you need to update the submitter information for the project, please email email@example.com.
+If you need to update the submitter information for the project, please email firstname.lastname@example.org.

 If you have not received any notification by that time, please email email@example.com for an official notification.